GustavoSilvera/optical-illusions/README.md

 3. Reveal (click) all the BLUE circles

 Have fun!
-Revealed a "GREEN" circle to be "BROWN" -- (Done 1/20) Revealed a "BLUE" circle to be "BROWN" -- (Done 2/20) Revealed a "GREEN" circle to be "BROWN" -- (Done 3/20) Revealed a "GREEN" circle to be "BROWN" -- (Done 4/20) Revealed a "GREEN" circle to be "BROWN" -- (Done 5/20) Revealed a "BLUE" circle to be "BROWN" -- (Done 6/20) Revealed a "BLUE" circle to be "BROWN" -- (Done 7/20) Revealed a "BLUE" circle to be "BROWN" -- (Done 8/20) Revealed a "GREEN" circle to be "BROWN" -- (Done 9/20) Revealed a "GREEN" circle to be "BROWN" -- (Done 10/20) Revealed a "GREEN" circle to be "BROWN" -- (Done 11/20) Revealed a "RED" circle to be "BROWN" -- (Done 12/20) Revealed a "RED" circle to be "BROWN" -- (Done 13/20) Revealed a "RED" circle to be "BROWN" -- (Done 14/20) Revealed a "RED" circle to be "BROWN" -- (Done 15/20) Revealed a "RED" circle to be "BROWN" -- (Done 16/20) Revealed a "BLUE" circle to be "BROWN" -- (Done 17/20) Revealed a "BLUE" circle to be "BROWN" -- (Done 18/20) Revealed a "BLUE" circle to be "BROWN" -- (Done 19/20) Revealed a "BLUE" circle to be "BROWN" -- (Done 20/20)
+Initializing game with 3 colours: ['RED', 'GREEN', 'BLUE'] Revealed a "RED" circle to be "BEIGE" -- (Done 1/20) Revealed a "RED" circle to be "BEIGE" -- (Done 2/20) Revealed a "RED" circle to be "BEIGE" -- (Done 3/20) Revealed a "RED" circle to be "BEIGE" -- (Done 4/20) Revealed a "RED" circle to be "BEIGE" -- (Done 5/20) Revealed a "RED" circle to be "BEIGE" -- (Done 6/20) Revealed a "RED" circle to be "BEIGE" -- (Done 7/20) Revealed a "RED" circle to be "BEIGE" -- (Done 8/20) Revealed a "RED" circle to be "BEIGE" -- (Done 9/20) Revealed a "RED" circle to be "BEIGE" -- (Done 10/20) Revealed a "RED" circle to be "BEIGE" -- (Done 11/20) Revealed a "GREEN" circle to be "BEIGE" -- (Done 12/20) Revealed a "GREEN" circle to be "BEIGE" -- (Done 13/20) Revealed a "GREEN" circle to be "BEIGE" -- (Done 14/20) Revealed a "GREEN" circle to be "BEIGE" -- (Done 15/20) Revealed a "BLUE" circle to be "BEIGE" -- (Done 16/20) Revealed a "BLUE" circle to be "BEIGE" -- (Done 17/20) Revealed a "BLUE" circle to be "BEIGE" -- (Done 18/20) Revealed a "BLUE" circle to be "BEIGE" -- (Done 19/20) Revealed a "BLUE" circle to be "BEIGE" -- (Done 20/20)

 Congratulations you found all the secrets!
+You won with 22 clicks, achieving a score of 90.9%
 As it turns out...
 All of these circles are actually the same colour!
 This is simply an optical illusion to for perceiving colours on circles similar to how we perceive colours on a pixel-based screen!